 How those families take what they deserve, the distraction of effective altruism aside, is another matter.

-But those trying to redistribute the wealth that was stolen, and to make a better future, are the freedom fighters of today.
+But those trying to redistribute the wealth that was stolen, and to make a better future, are the freedom fighters of today and any form of effective altruism must begin with a better accounting of who owns what.